pokt-network/poktroll/docusaurus/docs/operate/infrastructure/devnet.md

 ### How to create

-Create a new YAML file in [devnets-configs](https://github.com/pokt-network/protocol-infra/tree/main/devnets-configs).
+Commit a new YAML file in the [devnets-configs](https://github.com/pokt-network/protocol-infra/tree/main/devnets-configs) directory on the `main` branch.
 Use [this template](https://github.com/pokt-network/protocol-infra/blob/main/devnets-configs/_TEMPLATE_YAML_) as a reference.
+If you are not a member of the protocol team, open a pull request (PR) to add the new YAML file to the `main` branch.
+Protocol team members can bypass the `main` branch protection to commit directly without going through the PR flow.

 ### How to delete

-Remove the devnet config file.
+Remove the devnet config file by committing the deletion to the `main` branch.
+If you are not a member of the protocol team, open a pull request (PR) to delete the YAML file from the `main` branch.
+Protocol team members can bypass the `main` branch protection to commit the deletion directly without going through the PR flow.

 ### Configuring and updating DevNets